hawkeyexl/instructionmanuel/src/pages/doc-detective.md

 ## Overview

-Doc Detective is a tool that treats documentation as testable code.
-It automates the process of verifying that your documentation accurately reflects your product's behavior, catching broken instructions, outdated screenshots, and integration issues before your users encounter them.
+Doc Detective is a tool that treats documentation as testable assertions of product behavior.
+It automates the process of verifying that your documentation accurately reflects your users' experiences, catching broken instructions, outdated screenshots, and integration issues before your users encounter them.

 ## What It Does